Naturopathic Medicine

 Common Questions

-NDs have a different training path than MDs, but it's equally rigorous.
-Naturopathic doctors complete a four-year doctoral program at an accredited medical school, covering the same foundational sciences as conventional medical schools — plus extensive training in natural therapies.
-In DC, NDs are licensed as primary care providers and can order labs, prescribe medications, and refer to specialists.
+NDs follow a different training path than MDs, but an equally rigorous one.
+Naturopathic doctors complete a four-year doctoral program at an accredited medical school, covering the same foundational sciences as conventional medical schools, plus extensive training in natural therapies.
+In DC, NDs are licensed as primary care providers.
+They can order labs, prescribe medications, and refer you to specialists.

-The two overlap significantly in their root-cause orientation and personalized approach, but they have different foundations.
-Functional medicine is a framework used by various practitioners (MDs, DOs, NDs) that focuses heavily on lab-based biochemistry.
-Naturopathic medicine is a distinct licensed profession with its own philosophy, training, and therapeutic toolkit — including herbal medicine, homeopathy, and physical therapies.
-At GWCIM, our NDs and functional medicine doctors often collaborate.
+The two overlap a lot in their root-cause orientation and personalized approach, but the foundations differ.
+Functional medicine is a framework used by various practitioners, MDs, DOs, and NDs alike, that leans heavily on lab-based biochemistry.
+Naturopathic medicine is its own distinct, licensed profession, with its own philosophy, training, and toolkit: herbal medicine, homeopathy, physical therapies, and more.
+At GWCIM, our NDs and functional medicine doctors collaborate often.

-Absolutely — and this is one of the greatest strengths of seeing an ND at GWCIM.
-Our naturopathic doctors are skilled at integrating natural therapies alongside conventional medications and treatments, checking for interactions, and helping your body tolerate and recover from more intensive treatments like chemotherapy or surgery.
+Yes, it's one of the biggest strengths of seeing an ND at GWCIM.
+Our naturopathic doctors are skilled at integrating natural therapies alongside conventional medications and treatments.
+They check for interactions and help your body tolerate and recover from more intensive treatments like chemotherapy or surgery.

 EDUCATION